adorow/java-contest-template/README.md

 ## Motivation

+It all started when I was practicing for some programming competitions, on platforms like SPOJ, where I noticed that many if my Java solutions would get _Time Limit Exceeded_ results.
+The problem was that my logic was not all that bad, and when I would translate the Java code into C or C++ code, they ran very, very easily on the platforms.
+That's when I noticed that the problem was with the I/O code I was using from Java.
+Using high level APIs was way too slow (in some tests I made at the time, just reading the full input and writing a random output would consume the whole time, plus loading the JVM seemed to take quite some time, as even empty submissions would take almost a second to run), and using lower level APIs meant I needed to write a lot of code to handle parsing and so on - and that's what I did.
+And I kept adding more and more functionality.

-As Java can be quite slow for some important things, like I/O, especially when comparing to languages such as C and C++ (usually the favourites for those competitions), I devised my own set of methods to overcome those problems, and reuse during competitions.
+Java can be quite slow for some important things like I/O, especially when comparing to languages such as C and C++ (usually the crowd favourites for programming competitions).

+In this repository you will find code that I devised to overcome those problems I found during competitions, and that I could reuse in future occasions.
 This code evolved over the years, as I've learned new tricks, understood better how Java works under the hood, and worked on more and more in new problems, adding new helper methods and making fixes to existing code.

-_Javadocs_ were added for better clarification on the goals of some classes and methods.
+_Javadocs_ were added to the code you see here, for better clarification on the goals of some classes and methods.
-The code found here was also separated into specific classes, for easier understanding.
+The code found here was also separated into specific classes, so that they can more easily be understood.
 In actual programming competitions what I would usually do was to actually copy-paste all the utilitary methods into the main class running the program.

 ## Notes and design goals